desert-planet/ayp/README.md

 $ git remote rename origin upstream
 ```

-Now use [npm](https://www.npmjs.org/) which should have been installed with node to install the application
+Now use [npm](https://www.npmjs.org/), which should have been installed with node, to install the application
 and all of its dependencies.

 ```sh